wellsilver/kfs/README.md

 - empty space are unnamed files
 - when files are deleted they can appear in the "garbage bin" and are counted as free space, but can be restored

-all files in the garbage bin are free data
+all files in the garbage bin are free data (but if they are named, they should be removed)

 ### table in first sector